ghc-proposals/ghc-proposals/committee.rst

 be diverse; by representing different viewpoints, we will make decisions that benefit larger segments of our community.

-Specifically, we ideally would be able to represent the following
+Specifically, we would like the committee to represent at least the following
 constituencies:

 * GHC developers